Michael James (quilt artist)

 Michael Francis James (born 30 June 1949) is an American artist, educator, author, and lecturer.
-He is best known as a leader of the art quilt movement that began in the 1970s.
-He currently lives and maintains a studio in Lincoln, Nebraska.
+He is best known as a leader of the Studio Quilt movement that began in the 1970s.
+He currently lives and works in Lincoln, Nebraska.

 Early life and education

-James was the first of seven children born to an English and French-Canadian Catholic family in New Bedford, Massachusetts.
+James was born into an English and French-Canadian Catholic family in New Bedford, Massachusetts.
 After high school he enrolled at Southeastern Massachusetts University in neighboring Dartmouth (now the University of Massachusetts at Dartmouth), where he studied painting and printmaking.

 After receiving his Bachelor of Fine Arts degree in 1971, he moved to Rochester, New York, to attend graduate school at Rochester Institute of Technology, majoring again in painting and printmaking.
-While in graduate school he married Judith Dionne, a fellow art student from Southeastern Massachusetts University, and their son, Trevor, was born.
-Even as he pursued a degree in painting, his interest in the medium began to wane.
+Even as he pursued that degree, his interest in the medium began to wane.
 Before the end of his master's program, he had decided that he had "nothing important to say in painting."
 Within months of receiving his Master of Fine Arts degree in 1973, he stopped painting altogether, turning his attention to fabric construction.

 James had experimented with patchwork and quiltmaking as an undergraduate.
 His growing enthusiasm for these processes in the early 1970s coincided with a national re-interest in traditional arts spurred by the approaching US Bicentennial celebrations.
-In the summer of 1971, the Whitney Museum of American Art in New York exhibited selections from the quilt collection of Jonathan Holstein & Gail van der Hoof, a pivotal exhibition that attracted widespread media attraction.
-James eventually attended a lecture by Holstein and van Der Hoof in 1973 and later said, "The idea that quilts can be art may not have occurred to me had I not seen Amish quilts."
+In the summer of 1971, the Whitney Museum of American Art in New York mounted "Abstract Design in American Quilts," selections from the quilt collection of Jonathan Holstein & Gail van der Hoof.
+The exhibition attracted widespread media attention.
+In 1973 James heard Holstein and van Der Hoof speak and reflecting later on some of the quilts they showed at that talk, he said, "The idea that quilts can be art may not have occurred to me had I not seen Amish quilts."